 Music and Psychology

 The seminar aims to deal comprehensively with the relationship between musical performance and listening to music and its influence in Experimental Psychology, in particular Imagery Therapy.
 The first section of the seminar concerns a brief History of Music for therapeutic purposes in the United States and Europe with reference to the various models of active and receptive Music Therapy, to Biomusic, till the Tomatis method.
 The second part of the meeting focuses on the study of the unconscious mind, on the altered states of consciousness during music listening and above all on the effects of music on emotions, on its phases (moods, feelings and emotions), on the moods according to the method by Kate Hevner.
-The third part of the seminar will be based on the general information on the imagination (historical, anthropological, psychological and similar background) which will be followed by a review of the main lines of imaginative therapies (dialogic, autogenous, active, guided, etc.) following the file rouge of the setting that is their own.
+The third part of the seminar will be based on the general information on the Imagination (historical, anthropological, psychological and similar background) which will be followed by a review of the main lines of Imaginative Therapies (dialogic, autogenous, active, guided, etc.) following the file rouge of the setting that is their own.
 In particular, it will be treated in detail the Guided Imagery and Music by Helen Bonny (GIM Therapy) and the new, innovative Fracassi´s music genre called Imaginative Music.
-The final part of the seminar will be dedicated to the reference models: pragmatic, psychodynamic and symbolic, to the clinical and non-clinical application fields of Imaginative Music with live musical examples or with pre-recorded tracks in the studio.
+The final part of the seminar will be dedicated to the reference models: pragmatic, psychodynamic and symbolic, to the clinical and non-clinical application fields of Imaginative Music with live musical examples or with pre-recorded tracks made at Fernando Fracassi Music studio.

 For more information about dates, prices and bookings of next seminars